eu-cpsc211/cpsc211/notes/1-objects-classes/1c-constructors.md

 };
 ```

-- General constructor: no parameters
+- Default constructor: no parameters
 - Parameterized constructor: has one or more parameters

 Example of creating objects using each constructor: